I'm a graduate in Economic and Social History from the University of Strathclyde and have worked as a Tour Guide in Edinburgh.

 Inside there are six committee rooms which feature complex vaulted ceilings and stem-shaped wood panels on their walls.
 These are part of the acoustic design to enhance dialogue as well as the aesthetic vision.
 Technology and tradition combine in these kernels of political power and which also afford views onto the grass-covered terraces.
 This again is to remind MSPs of the land and the people which they serve.

 The Canongate Buildings

-Underneath this building is the Canongate Wall which was designed by Sora Smithson.
+Underneath this building is the Canongate Wall which Sora Smithson designed.

 Amidst pre-cast concrete panels are inset a variety of distinctive Scottish stones drawn from the length and breadth of the country.
-They were carved by Martin Reilly and Gillian Forbes.
+Martin Reilly and Gillian Forbes carved them.

 The Garden Lobby

 The Garden Lobby is so named from its location next to the Parliament Garden and is situated at the centre of the campus.
-It connects the Debating Chamber, the Committee Rooms and administration offices of the Tower Buildings on the east side with Queensberry House and the MSP Building on the west side
+It connects the Debating Chamber, the Committee Rooms and administration offices of the Tower Buildings on the east with Queensberry House and the MSP Building on the west.

-It is an open space where MSP's and staff will congregate and discuss business or simply have social interactions.
-Television interviews often take place here too since the poor acoustics of the 'Black and White Corridor' were discovered.
+It is an open space where MSPs and staff congregate and discuss business or simply interact socially.
+Television interviews often take place here, too, since the poor acoustics of the 'Black and White Corridor' was discovered.

 The Media Tower

-The are external panels of granite and oak on the Media Tower as elsewhere on the building.
+There are external granite and oak panels on the Media Tower as elsewhere on the building.